fluxcd/kustomize-controller/docs/api/kustomize.md

 (<em>Appears on:</em>
 <a href="#kustomize.toolkit.fluxcd.io/v1beta2.Kustomization">Kustomization</a>)
 </p>
-<p>KustomizationSpec defines the desired state of a kustomization.</p>
+<p>KustomizationSpec defines the configuration to calculate the desired state from a Source using Kustomize.</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">
 <table>